polterguy/polterguy.github.io/documentation/magic/components/log/index.md

 ![Magic log](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/log.jpg)

 Notice, as you scroll to the bottom of your log, it will automatically retrieve more items from your backend, giving you the ability to rapidly scroll down to the time period you want to view.
+Since log items are displayed such that the last item is displayed at the top, this allows you to _"browse backwards in time"_.
 You can also create your own log entries in your own Hyperlambda by using code resembling the following.

 ```
 log.info:Something important happened